 Yes No

-If the answer is “Yes”, please specify any measures adopted.
+If the answer is “Yes”,kindly provide some examples (Switzerland) .

 Has your country adopted any measures to promote the exchange of information and the coordination of administrative measures with other States parties for the purpose of early identification of the offences covered by the Convention (art.
 27, para.
 1 (f))?